cs-fullstack-2019-fall/javascript-basics2-cw-rjrobins16/README.md

 # JavaScript-Basics2-CW

+INCOMPLETE
+Even if you don't finish the assignment PLEASE push what you have completed by 1pm for the morning work and by 5pm for the afternoon work.
+You can get partial credit!
+If you have trouble cloning or pushing your project please ask Kenn, Kevin, or Autumn for help.

 ### Question 1
 Create two variables.
 One should equal “My name is: “ and the other should equal your name.
 Print the two variables in one print message.